Web Only / Features » June 13, 2014

 High BTU gasification is very dirty.
 It uses immense quantities of water.
 The only reason those plants can be built in the West is because the citizens their [sic] can’t protect themselves from these hazards…Arnold [Miller, the MFD presidential candidate] must fight high BTU gasification because it pollutes even though it creates jobs.

 The MFD also challenged the state over the issue of strip mining in the run-up to the 1972 election.
 Presidential candidate Arnold Miller declared: “Tough reclamation laws are essential and we must insist they are enforced.
 If the state won’t do it, the union will.”
 Many miners went even further, calling for a nationwide ban on strip mining.

-Trish Kahle is a graduate student in history at the University of Chicago and a member of UFCW Local 881.
+Trish Kahle is a journalist who covers labor and the environment.
+She is a graduate student in history at the University of Chicago.

 - West Virginia Teachers and the Return of Labor Feminism